 Having already established protected areas in three southern provinces, this expansion into Orellana will extend the Amazonian Platform northwards, connecting existing protected areas in the south with the forests of the north.

-As described by NCE’s Nora Sánchez Luzardo, “this project will work into a wider role of making a change for the future, and putting plans in place that will have a big impact in the long-term fight against the climate crisis.”
+As described by Nature and Culture in Ecuador’s Nora Sánchez Luzardo, “this project will work into a wider role of making a change for the future, and putting plans in place that will have a big impact in the long-term fight against the climate crisis.”

 Communities at the heart of conservation